syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

      ![ProjectWizard](images/TemplateStudio.png)

-     > .NET 6.0 is available from v19.4.0.38 and support from Visual Studio 2022.
+     N> .NET 6.0 is available from v19.4.0.38 and support from Visual Studio 2022.

-     > .NET 7.0 is available from v20.4.0.38 and support from Visual Studio 2022.
+     N> .NET 7.0 is available from v20.4.0.38 and support from Visual Studio 2022.

      **Project type section**